docsmith-darshan/tom_theme/pages/mydoc/mydoc_introduction.md

 folder: mydoc
 ---

-ownCloud is an open source file storage service that enables content collaboration, sharing, and secure storage.
+ownCloud is an open source file storage service that provides content collaboration, sharing, and secure storage.
 It offers a solution to organizations that need to share confidential data internally and externally.
 It provides a single point of access to your files from any location on any device.